-In the reporting period Tallink Grupp AS held the annual general meeting on 14 June 2016.
-The meeting was attended by the Management Board members Janek Stalmeister, Andres Hunt, and Lembit Kitter.
+In the reporting period Tallink Grupp AS held the annual general meeting on 13 June 2017.
+The meeting was attended by the Management Board members Janek Stalmeister, Andres Hunt and Lembit Kitter.
 The Supervisory Board members present were Mr. Enn Pant, Mr. Toivo Ninnas, Mr. Kustaa Äimä, Mr. Ain Hanschmidt, Mr. Colin Douglas Clark, Ms. Eve Pant and Mr. Kalev Järvelill.
 The meeting was also attended by the Company's auditor.
 The chairman of the meeting was Mr. Raino Paron.
 The meeting was held in Estonian.
-The attending shareholders represented 526 978 130 votes, i.e. 78.67% of all votes.
-The resolutions adopted were: approval of the Annual Report, distribution of profits, introduction of a share without nominal value and amendment of the Articles of Association, reduction of share capital, extension of authorities of the members of the Supervisory Board and appointment of an auditor.
+The attending shareholders represented 530 290 789 votes, i.e. 79.16% of all votes.
+The resolutions adopted were: approval of the Annual Report, distribution of profits, extension of the term of office of a member of the Supervisory Board and appointment of an auditor.